You or your staff can complete these steps, but your handwritten signature is needed for step 7.

 - You can only table an amendment to an EDM when the House is meeting.
 You can submit an amendment at other times, but it won’t be tabled until the House meets again.

 - Write your amendment.
 Amendments must be on the same subject as the original EDM and must not make it longer than 250 words.
 You can get advice from the Table Office if you’re unsure about the wording or look at an example.
-You can download a form for amendments to EDMs (Word doc, 27KB) from the intranet or get one from the Table Office or Procedural Hub, but you don’t have to use the form.
+You can download a form for amendments to EDMs (Word doc, 27KB) from the intranet or get one from the Table Office, but you don’t have to use the form.

 - Check that your amendment conforms to the rules for EDMs.